GithHayden/django-mythware/README.md

 5. **Footer - Social Links** - Provides users with links to the website social media pages (no current social media pages for this project as this is not a real business).

 ### Features to Implement
-1. **Recipe Authors** - Add a feature to include author registration and a separate page showing all recipe authors.
-2. **Blog** - Add a feature to include a blog page.
+1. **Blog** - Add a feature to include a blog page.
-3. **Recipe Image** - Add a feature to upload an image related to the recipe.
-4. **Recipe Details** - Add a feature to display recipe ingredients and instructions as lists.
+2. **Issues Tracker - Status** - Add a feature for status color to auto change as satus is updated.
-5. **Date picker** - Add a date picker into the 'Date Posted' field, to maintain the same date format throughout.
-6. **Search, Sort, Filter, Pagination** - Add these types of features to facilitate the recipe page as it increases in size.
-7. **Prep Time** - Add a feature to include prep time.
+3. **Issues, # Open and Closed** - As Tracker List grows add, search, sort, scroll/indexing, ID#, upvotes, # Open/Closed.

 ## Technologies Used
 The following section describes all technologies used to construct this project.

+django-forms-bootstrap, Pillow, Stripe API, Boostrap - https://github.com/BlackrockDigital/startbootstrap-scrolling-nav

 - [Cloud 9 IDE](https://aws.amazon.com/cloud9/)
     - This project used **Cloud 9**, an online integrated development environment, to construct the code end to end.